Law school is an important investment in your future. Consider the financial aid process as seriously as you do the law school application process.

 - Many students rely primarily on federal loan programs to finance law school.
 Total federal aid is available to cover (but not exceed) the law school’s student expense budget, which includes tuition and fees, room and board, books and supplies, transportation, and other expenses.
 Because you are applying for graduate study, you are considered independent of your parents for these loans.

-- Some law schools participate in the Ford Direct Loan Program, through which the U.S. Department of Education is the lender.
-At other law schools, you will choose a lender to obtain the federal Stafford or Grad PLUS loans.
+- Law schools participate in the Direct Loan Program, through which the U.S. Department of Education is the lender.

 - The following federal loans are available to law students:

 - (Unsubsidized) Federal Stafford.
 A student may borrow up to $20,500, which begins accruing interest at the time of disbursement.
 There is a 6-month grace period before repayment begins.

 - Graduate PLUS Loans for Law Students.
 Law students with an absence of bad credit may be eligible for these loans.
 Many law students are choosing Graduate PLUS instead of private loans to cover their remaining financial need beyond the $20,500 available through Stafford loans.
 Students can borrow up to the school’s cost of attendance, minus all other financial aid.

 - Credit is an important factor in securing private loans.
 Interest rates, fees, and terms of repayment vary significantly.

 - Before you apply to law school, spend money wisely and pay your bills on time to ensure a good credit record.
 Bad credit will affect your ability to borrow money.
 If possible, pay off credit cards and other consumer debt before law school.